-Following the expiry of the swap arrangement on 11 April 2014, given the current market expectations as to the movement in LIBOR in the short to medium term, it is not the Group's intention to enter into any further financial instruments to manage its interest rate risk.
+Given the current market expectations as to the movement in LIBOR in the short to medium term, it is not the Group's intention to enter into any further financial instruments to manage its interest rate risk.
 This policy will be kept under regular review.